dgraph-io/dgraph/wiki/content/deploy/index.md

 remove the node from the cluster.
 With a Kubernetes StatefulSet, you'll need to remove the node in this order:

-1. Call `/removeNode` to remove the Dgraph instance from the cluster (see [More about Dgraph Zero]({{< relref "#more-about-dgraph-zero" >}})).
+1. On the Zero leader, call `/removeNode` to remove the Dgraph instance from the cluster (see [More about Dgraph Zero]({{< relref "#more-about-dgraph-zero" >}})).
 The removed instance will immediately stop running.
 Any further attempts to join the cluster will fail for that instance since it has been removed.
 2. Remove the PersistentVolumeClaim associated with the pod to delete its data.
    This prepares the pod to join with a clean state.
 3. Restart the pod.
 This will create a new PersistentVolumeClaim to create new